 The Presidio is a huge area of open land set aside with only very limited development allowed.
-The 2.3 Square mile park that occupies the whole northwest corner of the peninsular offers miles of hiking trails, Woodlands and amazing overlooks with some of the best views of the Golden Gate bridge.
+The 2.3 Square mile park that occupies the whole northwest corner of the peninsular offers miles of hiking trails, Woodlands, and amazing overlooks with some of the best views of the Golden Gate bridge.
 The park is partially built up and has many roads crisscrossing it but on the whole, it is green and undeveloped.

 Crissy Fields, Marine Drive, The California Coastal Trail, and the Batter East Trail offer stunning views of the bridge and the Marin Highlands!
 The Park is home to the Walt Disney Family Museum and the Yoda Fountain at Lucasfilm HQ.

-Oddly nowhere near the Golden Gate Bridge but a seriously wonderful park, reminiscent of New York’s Central Park in many ways, The shape, the landscaping and even the integration of world-class museums into park grounds!
+Oddly nowhere near the Golden Gate Bridge but a seriously wonderful park, reminiscent of New York’s Central Park in many ways, The shape, the landscaping, and even the integration of world-class museums into park grounds!
 While the PArk lacks the iconic feel of Central Park it is every bit as wonderful and nearly as popular.

-Golden Gate Park is a little more rugged than Central Park with towering redwoods, and coastal pines and Cypress trees giving a real natural wild feel to the park.
+Golden Gate Park is a little more rugged than Central Park with towering redwoods, coastal pines, and Cypress trees giving a real natural wild feel to the park.
 In truth, the park is almost completely planted and unnatural with few native plants and trees, but the species chosen are all found in the nearby vicinity and bring a little slice of the California Coastline to the City.

-The Botanical Gardens, The Japanese Tea Gardens, the conservatory of Flowers and the area directly surrounding the Acadamy of Sciences and De Young Museum are ar more manicured.
+The Botanical Gardens, The Japanese Tea Gardens, the conservatory of flowers, and the area directly surrounding the Acadamy of Sciences and De Young Museum are ar more manicured.
 These areas are stunningly beautiful and very peaceful, with the west of the park more given over to rugged wilderness.

 San Francisco Maritime National Historic Park and Fort Mason Golden Gate National Recreational area.

-Just to the west of Fishermans wharf the old Maritime District of San Francisco is set aside as a park area, this is connected to the Fort Mason, Golden Gate recreation area giving an uninterrupted green belt along the bay’s coastline right up until it meets Crissy Fields in the Paradiso, in fact, you can continue right around the peninsular as far as Golden Gate Park without ever really stepping out of the park network!
+Just to the west of Fisherman’s Wharf, the old Maritime District of San Francisco is set aside as a park area.
+This is connected to the Fort Mason, Golden Gate recreation area giving an uninterrupted green belt along the bay’s coastline right up until it meets Crissy Fields in the Paradiso, in fact, you can continue right around the peninsular as far as Golden Gate Park without ever really stepping out of the park network!

-The Maritime park overlooks the bay and offers some stunning vistas as you explore the old harbor and heading into fort mason and hunt out the old gun emplacements and imagine them protecting the bay.
+The Maritime park overlooks the bay and offers some stunning vistas as you explore the old harbor and head into fort mason and hunt out the old gun emplacements and imagine them protecting the bay.

 On top of the big parks, there are many other smaller little green spaces that pop up all over the City.
 Small patches of green in the sprawling metropolis.
-Portsmouth Square, Wahington Square, The coit Towers Gardens, Lafete Park, Buena Vista Park all provide a little piece of rest and relaxation.
+Portsmouth Square, Wahington Square, The coit Towers Gardens, Lafete Park, and Buena Vista Park all provide a little piece of rest and relaxation.

-Overall for such a huge metropolis, the city is incredibly green, with HUGE areas given over to nature, and the well-being f the resident’s souls.
+Overall for such a huge metropolis, the city is incredibly green, with HUGE areas given over to nature, and the well-being of the resident’s souls.
 This is typical of the City and one of the things that make San Fran such a remarkable location.
 There are literally hundreds of miles of footpaths and hiking trails right in the heart of the second-most densely populated city in the USA.

 5 – Watching the Cable Cars